 What is the GMAT®?

-What you need to know about the GMAT, GMAT scores, GMAT test availability, and the GMAT sections.
+What you need to know about the test content, scores, test availability, and sections

 About the GMAT

-The Graduate Management Admission Test, or GMAT, is an important part of the business school application process.
-The GMAT is a multiple-choice, computer-based and computer-adaptive standardized exam that is often required for admission to graduate business programs (MBA) globally.
+The Graduate Management Admission Test, aka the GMAT, is a multiple-choice, computer-based and computer-adaptive standardized exam that is used globally for admission to graduate management / business programs (such as MBA programs).

 What’s the takeaway?
-A high score on the GMAT will have a direct, positive impact on your business school application.
+A high score on the GMAT is likely to have a direct, positive impact on your business school application.

 What is on the GMAT?